Analyzing Tune Experiment Results

 Accessing checkpoints and loading for test inference#

-We noticed earlier that Result
+We saw earlier that Result

 contains the last checkpoint associated with a trial.
 Let’s see how we can use this checkpoint to load a model for performing inference on some sample MNIST images.